QuiddityAI/InsightHub/README.md

-# Visual Data Map - Project Title "Quiddity"
+# Quiddity InsightHub

-This is a Python-backend, Vue-frontend tool to visualize, search, organize and extract data.
+This is a Python-Django-backend, Vue-frontend tool to visualize, search, organize and extract data.

 Main features:
 - ingest data, convert it to embeddings and index it automatically